Heroes new logo

 At age 12 years and above, kids are now physically mature to handle the screen.

-Hence, they can spend more than 1 hour but not exceeding 2 hours of screen time a day.
-It makes up 14 hours a week.
+They can spend more than 1 but not exceeding 2 hours of screen time a day.
+This makes 14 hours a week.

-However, as adolescents naturally become more curious and explorative, parents have to be even more present in guiding them on what they should view.
+But since adolescents are naturally curious and explorative, parents have to be even more present in guiding them on what they should view.

-But there should also be room for some freedom so long as the consequences won’t harm them as they grow into adulthood.
+There should just be room for some freedom as long as the consequences won’t harm them as they transition into adulthood.

 As a Parent, What Can You Do to Limit Your Child’s Screen Time?